 Bring out family, friends, or your club and join the biggest planting event in Courtenay.

-The Plant-In is a Comox Valley tradition dating back to 1967, when Kathleen Kirk set out to commemorate Canada’s centennial year.
+The Mile of Flowers is a tradition dating back to 1967, when Kathleen Kirk set out to commemorate Canada’s centennial year.
 That year she planted 7,800 seedlings as a welcome to tourists.
-What began as the initiative of one woman now involves hundreds of volunteers and 35,000 flowers.
+What began as the initiative of one woman now involves hundreds of volunteers and around 30,000 flowers.